 - In a small food processor add coconut sugar, chickpea flour, cinnamon, and dairy free butter.
 Mix until well combined.

-- Dump in a small bowl and mix in the raisins and pecans.
+- Dump in a large bowl and mix in the raisins, pecans and sweet potatoes.

 - Bake at 350 degrees for 50 minutes.